 watch [-t or --no-title] <command>

 Let’s see the output of following command as an example.

 watch -t date

 Brief details of the watch command can be found by typing the following command in SSH.

 watch -h [or --help]

-Watch is a very powerful utility for system administrators because it can be used to monitor, logs, operations, performance and throughput of the system at run time.
+Watch is a very powerful utility for system administrators because it can be used to monitor, logs, operations, performance and throughput of the system at runtime.
 One can easily format and delay the output of watch utility.
-Any Linux command / utility or script and be supplied to watch for desired and continuous output.
+Any linux commands or script and be supplied to watch for desired and continuous output.